 For most modules, the wide range of online information resources available via this website will be sufficient.
 However, we acknowledge that Open University students and staff sometimes need to use other libraries to borrow books, to use collections for reference, or as a quiet place to work or study.

 The SCONUL Access scheme allows students and staff to gain access to and borrow books at other libraries which belong to the scheme which covers most of the university libraries in the UK (and some in Ireland).

-- Undergraduate and taught post graduate students studying modules worth 30 or more credits and MPhil students may apply for Distance Learning Student, Band B, membership.
+- Undergraduate, taught masters, Masters and postgraduate students studying modules worth 30 or more credits, may apply for Distance Learning Student Band B membership.
 Membership will cover the study period of the module(s) you are currently registered on.

-- PhD and EdD research students and staff may apply for Band A membership
+- PhD, EdD research, MPhil students and staff may apply for Band A membership.

 How do I join SCONUL Access?

 Follow the instructions below to apply online (we suggest you right-click on the link below and select ‘Open in new tab’ or ‘Open in new window’).

 - Access the Sconul Access website

 - STEP #1: tell us what kind of user you are: Select 'Distance Learning Student' if you are an undergraduate or taught masters student; otherwise select the appropriate category for Research or Staff

 - STEP # 2: tell us the name of your institution: Select 'Open University'

 - Scroll down to beneath STEP #3 and click 'See results as a list'